sysdiglabs/terraform-azurerm-secure/README.md

 Terraform module that deploys the Sysdig Secure for Cloud stack in Azure.

+With Modular Onboarding, introducing the following design and install structure for `terraform-azurerm-secure`:

 * **[Onboarding]**: It onboards an Azure subscription or Tenant for the first time to Sysdig Secure for Cloud, and collects inventory and organizational hierarchy in the given tenant.
 Managed through `onboarding` module. <br/>